lopiyo-tyro/cypressTests/README.md

 ```

 ## How to run tests with browser of choice
-1. Copy integration/e2eScenario.js into the folder where you run your cypress tests.
+1. Copy integration/e2eScenario.js into the folder where you run your Cypress tests.
 (I used the default integration  sub folder available after my installation in step 1
 2. On a terminal, open Cypress from your project root to start the Cypress Test runner - Different ways to do this can be found at https://docs.cypress.io/guides/getting-started/installing-cypress.html#Opening-Cypress.
 On a mac termina I did the following:
 ```
  $ $(npm bin)/cypress open